civil-society-dev/civilsociety.dev/content/contribute.md

 ### 3. Spread the Word

 Share our mission and resources with your network.
-Help raise awareness about the importance of digital sovereignty and independent technology for civil society.
+Help raise awareness about the importance of digital self-determination and independent technology for civil society.
 Follow us on social media, share our content, and engage in discussions about these critical issues.

 ### 4. Collaborate with Us

 We are always looking for partnerships with like-minded organizations and individuals.
-If you have a project or initiative that aligns with our mission, let's explore how we can work together to advance digital sovereignty and empower civil society.
+If you have a project or initiative that aligns with our mission, let's explore how we can work together to advance digital self-determination and empower civil society.

 ### 5. Join Our Community